-Your doctor or nurse will show you how to place a new dressing.
+Your health care provider will show you how to place a new dressing.

 Change your dressing every 2 to 3 days for the first week.
 Change it more often if it gets dirty, wet, or becomes loose.
 After the first week, change your dressing once a week, or more often as needed.

 Always wash your hands well with soap and water before you remove the old dressing.
-Wash them again before you put the new dressing on.
+Wash them again before you put on the new dressing.